-Yea ended ended
+Year e ended

-Dece December 31, 2013 as Compared to 2012
+Decemb oer 31, 2013 as Compa red to 2012

-2013 2012 \$ Change % Change
+2013 2012 \$ (Change % Change

-(in thous ands, except %)
+· (in thou sands, exc cept %)

-\$6.416 \$5,372 \$ 1.044 19%
+General and administrative \$6,416 \$5,372 \$ 1,044 19%

 General and administrative expenses consist primarily of salaries including stock based compensation, legal and accounting fees, insurance, investor relations, business development and other office related expenses.
 The primary reasons for the increase for the year ended December 31, 2013 as compared to the same period for 2012 are due to increased stock-based compensation of \$928,000, increased legal expenses of \$49,000 related to our ongoing litigation with Dr. Platt, increased insurance expense of \$92,000 and increased investor relations expense of \$66,000, offset by decreased rent expense of \$177,000.
 The primary reason for the increase in stock-based compensation for the year ended December 31, 2013 was due to a modification in September 2013 of certain vested options held by a former board member to extend the contractual exercise period through the original expiration dates as opposed to 90 days after service on the board ended.